Mu'awiya, Basma

 Mu'awiya (معاوية, מועאוויה) is an Arab village in Israel's Haifa District.
 The village is in the Wadi Ara area of the northern Triangle and lies between Kfar Kara and Umm el-Fahm.
 The village has around 3,100 residents.
 Since 1996, it has been under the jurisdiction of the Basma local council.
 The village is divided into two neighborhoods: eastern and western.
 The residents of the village belong to two clans: Ighbarieh and Mahmid.

 History

-Mu'awiya was established in the mid 19th century by villagers from nearby Umm El-Fahm.
-The village was named after a sheikh called Mu'awiya, whose maqam (shrine) lies between the two parts of the village.
+In 1517, the area of Mu'awiya was incorporated into the Ottoman Empire with the rest of Palestine.
+During the 16th and 17th centuries, mu'awiya was a cultivated plot of land that belonged to the Turabay Emirate (1517-1683), which encompassed also the Jezreel Valley, Haifa, Jenin, Beit She'an Valley, northern Jabal Nablus, Bilad al-Ruha/Ramot Menashe, and the northern part of the Sharon plain.

+The village was named after Sheikh Mu'awiya, whose maqam lies between the two parts of the village.
+During the 19th and first half of the 20th century, Mu'awiya was one of the settlements of the so-called "Fahmawi Commonwealth" established by Hebronite clans belonging to Umm al-Fahm.
+The Commonwealth consisted of a network of interspersed communities connected by ties of kinship, and socially, economically and politically affiliated with Umm al Fahm.
+The Commonwealth dominated vast sections of Bilad al-Ruha/Ramot Menashe, Wadi 'Ara and Marj Ibn 'Amir/Jezreel Valley during that time.